ACCENT VARIATION AND CHANGE

 'Accents' is an annual conference organized by the Department of English Language and Applied Linguistics at University of Lodz, Poland.
 It brings together researchers and teachers interested in native and non-native accents of English, approached from a variety of theoretical and/or practical perspectives.
 The key issues discussed each year include individual accent characteristics, the dynamism of accent usage, accent teaching and learning, and the methods and tools for accent studies.
-The leitmotif of Accents 2024 revolves around accent teaching and learning in different instructional contexts including EFL, ESL, ELF, EIL as well as classroom-based or laboratory research.
-Thus, different contexts and 21st-century challenges require the application of appropriate research methodologies so as to analyse and investigate pronunciation learning and its effectiveness.
+The leitmotif of Accents 2025 revolves around phonological variation and change in English accents across diverse contexts, regions, countries and continents.

 Plenary speakers (in alphabetical order):